6 Reasons to Recycle Your Clothes

 Because it’s easy!

 Even though you can’t put your clothes into your curbside-recycling bin, recycling them has never been easier.
-Planet Aid has thousands of yellow bins across 22 states, conveniently located by the places you frequent the most like schools, grocery stores, and strip malls so you don’t have to go out of your way to help the environment.See All Thrift Center Blog
+Planet Aid has thousands of yellow bins across 22 states, conveniently located by the places you frequent the most like schools, grocery stores, and strip malls so you don’t have to go out of your way to help the environment.See All Thrift Store Blog